-For one, recent research has offered some remarkable counter-intuitive findings on the subject and a used car may actually be a better choice than a new one.
+Recent research has offered some remarkable counter-intuitive findings on the subject and a used car may actually be a better choice than a new one.

-What’s more, when it comes to a product as expensive as a car, you will sometimes need to compromise on environmental considerations.
+When it comes to a product as expensive as a car, you will sometimes need to compromise on environmental considerations.
 Which is why we have compiled some insights on how to keep your costs low and still find the ecologically friendly car that’s right for you.

 Why ecologically friendly is also economically friendly